-Admission to Teacher Education
+Admission and Standards for Teacher Education

 The College of Education admits students either as freshmen or as undergraduate transfer students from accredited, post-secondary institutions.
 During the freshman and sophomore years, students are generally engaged in pre-professional courses or courses that fulfill Core Curriculum requirements, as well as all identified prerequisites (e.g., specific and sequential courses in Core Curriculum) for admission to COE screened majors and programs.

-Reflecting commitment to the university’s academic advising program, all College of Education undergraduate programs are screened majors.
+All College of Education undergraduate programs are screened majors.
 As an integral part of the teaching/learning experience, students work with advisers in a strategic planning process across all years at the university.
 Accordingly, to support student success, all COE students are required to confer prior to registration each term with their assigned advisers.

 - Assigning an adviser according to the chosen major